iCliniq Logo

 Welcome back to icliniq.com.

-But an x-ray will tell what is the actual problem.
-For the permanent solution, make sure to get an x-ray done as soon as the Corona effect gets normal in your area.
+Mere brushing does not remove anything that gets stuck in the periodontal area.
+I will prescribe you medicine that will help subside the pain temporarily.
+But an X-ray will tell what the actual problem is.
+For a permanent solution, make sure to take an X-ray as soon as the Corona pandemic gets normal in your area.

-Do revert back after completing the medications.
+I hope this helps.
+Do revert after completing the medications.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!